erigontech/erigon/cmd/headers/README.md

 ```

 The command above specifies `--datadir` option - directory where the database files will be written.
 These two options will need to be specified regardless of the mode the program is run.
 This specific command above assumes and external p2p sentry running on the same computer listening to the port `9091`.
-In order to use a p2p sentry on a different computer, or a different port (or both), the option `--sentryAddr` can be used.
+In order to use a p2p sentry on a different computer, or a different port (or both), the option `--sentry.addr` can be used.
 For example:

 ```
-./buid/bin/headers download  --chaindata <path_to_database> --sentryAddr localhost:9999
+./buid/bin/headers download  --chaindata <path_to_database> --sentry.addr localhost:9999
 ```

 The command above will expect the p2p sentry running on the same computer, but on the port `9999`